prakashgithubnew/CoreJava/CoreJavaPractise/Collection/readme.md

 **ArrayList**
 -------------
 Duplicates allowed
 items would be stored same as added

-Implementation of List Interface

-if you provide capacity with 1 in arraylist still you can add more than 2 elements
+Implementation of List Interface uses dynamic array if you provide capacity with 1 in arraylist still you can add more than 2 elements

 List.of()//creates Immutable list
 List.asList//creates Mutable list
-List list = Array.asList//will create immutable lost on which modification not allowed
+List list = Array.asList//will create immutable lost on which modification not allowed ArrayList takes more memory as it stores the elements directly

 ****HashMap****
 ---------------